Arturski/imx-docs/docs/main/guides-new/js-sdk/immutable-x-sdk.md

 ---
 id: "immutable-x-sdk"
-title: "Immutable X SDK"
+title: "ImmutableX JS SDK"
 slug: "/immutable-x-sdk"
 excerpt: "Install and configure the SDK"
 sidebar_position: 1
 keywords: [imx-games]
 ---
-The Immutable X SDK is a Javascript package created by Immutable to allow simple interfacing with Immutable X’s API.
+The ImmutableX JS SDK is a Javascript package created by Immutable to allow simple interfacing with Immutable X’s API.
 The primarily used packages are Link SDK and the Immutable X Client.

 The Immutable X Client is used for most backend operations, and the [Link SDK](../link-sdk/index.md) is used for frontend, user-facing interactions.